 Moving from $5 to $10M ARR requires a strategic recruiting culture, says Efti.

-Efti notes the importance of hiring a head of HR, a chief of staff, a cultural director, or whatever your company chooses to title this position.
+Efti notes the importance of hiring a head of HR, a chief of staff, a cultural director, or whatever your company chooses to title this position as part of your SaaS growth strategy.

 While this may not be the first important hire companies typically consider when it comes to their leadership direction, taking charge of the people side of business rarely gets enough attention and it’s crucial to success, he says.